Highlights of Oman

-Whether it’s exploring the stunning capital, spending a night under the desert stars, or the traditional Arabian charm that’s drawing you to up-and-coming Oman, this 8-day tour has something for everyone.
+Come and discover the traditional Arabian charm on this 8-day Oman Group Holidays Tour.
+Our tours are ideal holidays for those wanting to travel with small groups of like-minded people.
+And whether it’s exploring the stunning capital, spending a night under the desert stars, or the traditional Arabian charm that’s drawing you to up-and-coming Oman, this 8-day tour has something for everyone.
 Start your Highlights of Oman tour in the countries clean capital, Muscat, where traditional buildings and a lack of high-rise structures offer a refreshing contrast to neighbouring Arabian capitals.
-Travel along the Batinah Coast, dotted with beautiful beaches, fishing villages and of course, Oman’s most striking cultural landmarks, forts.
+Travel along the Batinah Coast, dotted with beautiful beaches, fishing villages and of course Oman’s most striking cultural landmarks, forts.
 Spend a night under the stars in Wahiba Sands and wake up to watch the colours shift and change over the dunes as the sun rises.
 Take a dip in the waters of Wadi Bani Khalid, before you head to the sunny seaside town of Sur, a popular place for a spot of turtle watching.
 You’ll then take the exciting coastal road back to Muscat for one last night, before this wonderful adventure comes to a regrettable end.
 On the plus side, you’ll head home having seen the very best Oman has to offer.

 Price from: £1499.00